Sleeping Dogs (video game): Plot

-The game's prologue introduces Wei Shen as a petty criminal in Aberdeen, Hong Kong.
-Accompanied by an associate named Naz Singh, Shen attempts to conduct a drug deal with Four Finger Wu, a member of the 18K triad.
-The deal is unexpectedly interrupted by a security guard, who Wu kills with a cleaver in panic.
-Singh and Shen attempt to flee the area, but are quickly arrested by the police.
-In jail, Shen meets a childhood friend, Jackie Ma, who offers to introduce Shen to the head of his gang once they are released.
-It is then revealed that Shen is in fact an undercover cop whose arrest was part of a police operation headed by SP Thomas Pendrew and Inspector Raymond Mak to infiltrate the Water Street Boys (the gang that Jackie belongs to), a branch of the Sun On Yee triad.
-Shen joins the Water Street Boys with Jackie's help; despite initial animosity from one of the gang's enforcers, Conroy Wu, Shen quickly earns the trust of its leader, Winston Chu.
-Chu sends Shen and Jackie on several assignments against the Jade Gang, a rival branch of the Sun On Yee led by Sam "Dogeyes" Lin, a former associate of Chu's.
-Some time later, Shen is tasked by Inspector Jane Teng of the Hong Kong Police Department to arrest a ketamine supplier named Popstar and his associates.
+Wei Shen, a petty criminal in Aberdeen, Hong Kong, joins an associate named Naz Singh to conduct a drug deal with Four Finger Wu, a member of the 18K.
+The deal is interrupted by a security guard, who Wu kills in panic, before he and Singh are arrested.
+In jail, Shen meets his childhood friend Jackie Ma, who offers to introduce Shen to the head of his gang upon release.
+Unbeknownst to Jackie, Shen is an undercover cop.
+His arrest was part of an operation by SP Thomas Pendrew and Inspector Raymond Mak to infiltrate Jackie's gang, the Water Street Boys, a branch of the Sun On Yee triad.

+Shen joins the Water Street Boys with Jackie's help.
+Despite initial animosity from enforcer Conroy Wu, Shen quickly earns the trust of the leader Winston Chu, who assigns Shen and Jackie against the Jade Gang, a rival branch of the Sun On Yee led by Sam "Dogeyes" Lin.
+Shen has history with Dogeyes, as he is the ex-boyfriend of Shen's sister, Mimi, an addict who died of an overdose after their family moved to America.
+Meanwhile, Shen is tasked by Inspector Jane Teng of the Hong Kong Police Department to arrest a ketamine supplier named Popstar and his associates.